AustinCodingAcademy/alumni-gitbook/2019-summer/1-online-presence.md

 ## Homework

+* Complete a PDF version of your resume.
-Complete your resume and [host it on your Github account](https://guides.github.com/features/pages/) via Github Pages.
+* Host your PDF resume on your Github account with [Github Pages](https://guides.github.com/features/pages/).
 * To turn in this assignment, paste the link to your resume site in Campus Manager.

 {% include "/includes/footer.md" %}